DDVTECH/mistserver/README.md

 Contributing
 ============

 If you're interested in contributing to MistServer development, please reach out to us through info@mistserver.org.
-Full contribution guidelines will be made available soon.